shubhamhirap/resume/README.md

 Hello,
-I am shubham k. hirap.
+I am Shubham K. Hirap.
 Looking for an opportunity as react.js developer/ Software developer.

 It is my profile. which introduce about me, skills and helps to communicate.